waku-org/specs/standards/application/waku-api.md

         description: "Eth/Web3 RPC endpoint URLs"

   WakuConfig:
-    type: struct
+    type: object
     fields:
       entry_nodes:
         type: array<string>
-        # Default means the node does not bootstrap, e.g. for local development
         default: []
-        description: "Nodes to connect to; used for discovery bootstrapping and quick connectivity. entree and multiaddr formats are accepted."
+        description: "Nodes to connect to; used for discovery bootstrapping and quick connectivity. entree and multiaddr formats are accepted.
+If not provided, node does not bootstrap to the network (local dev)."
       static_store_nodes:
         type: array<string>
         default: []
+        # TODO: confirm behaviour at implementation time.
-        description: "Only the passed nodes are used for store queries, discovered store nodes are discarded."
+        description: "The passed nodes are prioritised for store queries."
       cluster_id:
         type: uint
       auto_sharding_config: